bcolby45/SocketBBS/README.md

 ### If you want to run socketBBS in the background, I suggest using tmux.

 ## Warning: If you are using cloudflare, socketBBS will not work properly unless you set cloudflare to true.
-This setting is in `app.js`.
+This setting exists within `app.js`.